wpify/scoper/README.md

    file, but serves only for scoped dependencies.
 Dependencies that you don't want to scope comes to `composer.json`.
 2. Add `extra.wpify-scoper.prefix` to you `composer.json`, where you can specify the namespace, where your dependencies will be in.
 All other config options (`folder`, `globals`, `composerjson`, `composerlock`, `autorun`) are optional.
-   Option `autorun` defaults to `true` so that scoping is run automatically upon composer `update` or `install` command.
-   That is not what you want in all cases, so you can set it `false` if you need.
 3. The easiest way how to use the scoper on development environment is to install WPify Scoper as a dev dependency.
    After each `composer install` or `composer update`, all the dependencies specified in `composer-deps.json` will be scoped for you.